 - $50 – Provides a child with nutritious school lunches for 1 month

-- $100 – Funds an art therapy class to provide emotional support for a child or teen.
+- $100 – Funds after school and summer activities for child or teen.

 - $250 – Funds a play day for our children’s program